 Certain rare disorders of fat metabolism are also contraindications to very-low-carb diets.2 These include carnitine palmitoyltransferase (CPT) deficiency; short-chain, medium-chain, or long-chain acyl dehydrogenase deficiency (SCAD, MCAD or LCAD); and pyruvate carboxylase deficiency.
 Fortunately, these are very rare conditions that are usually diagnosed at a young age.
 Adult patients are unlikely to present without a pre-existing diagnosis of these severe fat metabolism disorders.

-From a lipid standpoint, hyperchylomicronemia and lipoprotein lipase deficiency are contraindications due to the body’s inability to properly handle the products of fat digestion.
-This likewise usually presents early in life, and it is rare to encounter a new diagnosis as an adult.
+From a lipid standpoint, hyperchylomicronemia and lipoprotein lipase deficiency are contraindications due to the inability to properly carry out fat digestion and metabolism.
+These conditions likewise usually present early in life, and it is rare to encounter a new diagnosis as an adult.
 However, if you are caring for a patient with very high triglyceride levels (above 800 mg/dL), you may want to consider specialized evaluation prior to starting a high-fat diet.

 Certain critical and unstable conditions

-Finally, in some cases, patients with an acute, unstable medical condition — such as acute pancreatitis, active liver failure, acute gout, and others — are not candidates for an immediate start of a low-carbohydrate dietary intervention.
+Patients presenting with critical and unstable medical conditions — such as acute pancreatitis, acute liver failure, gout attacks, and others — are not candidates for an immediate start of a low-carbohydrate dietary intervention.
 The acute condition should be resolved before therapeutic carbohydrate restriction is considered.

 Common conditions that are compatible with carbohydrate restriction